millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/xtraRunBootstrap.md

 ## Introduction

-This journey provides instructions in [Lab 100 Start Here](LabGuide100StartHere.md) to use a provided bootstrap.sh script when the BDCS-CE instance is provisioned.
+The New Data Lake journey provides instructions in [Lab 100 Start Here](LabGuide100StartHere.md) that specify a bootstrap.sh script to use when the BDCS-CE instance is provisioned.
 This bootstrap.sh does a number of key configuration steps for the journey, including populated the needed Zeppelin notebooks.

-For a variety of reasons, the bootstrap.sh script might not end up being run correctly.
+For a variety of reasons (which in 17.3 includes bug 25995652), the bootstrap.sh script might not end up being run correctly.
 This document provides instructions on how to do this manually.

 # Steps